vhl/codebuild-notifier/README.md

       not set
     </td>
     <td>
-      If no slack user can be found in your workspace with the email address of the author or committer of a commit, a message will be sent to the slack usernames specified.
+      If no slack user can be found in your workspace with the email address of the author or committer of a commit, a message will be sent to the slack usernames specified.<br />

-    Separate multiple values with commas, with no spaces. e.g. fred,velma
+      Separate multiple values with commas, with no spaces.<br />
+      e.g. fred,velma
     </td>
   </tr>
   <tr>